sasha0552/pascal-pkgs-ci/README.md

 ### [vllm](https://github.com/vllm-project/vllm)

-*Note: this repository holds "nightly" builds of vLLM.*
+*Note: this repository holds both "release" and "nightly" builds of vLLM.*

 #### To install the patched vLLM:
 ```sh